AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-reports-assets-view.md

    >
    > Assets view converts all local time zones to Coordinated Universal Time (UTC).

-1. In the [!UICONTROL Columns] tab, select the column names that you need to display in the report..
+1. In the [!UICONTROL Columns] tab, select the column names that you need to display in the report.

 1. Click **[!UICONTROL Create]**.